-- 1. Up to \$40,000 in home rehabilitation and reconstruction assistance will be made available for homeowners whose family income is up to 150 percent of the area median family income.
+- 1. Home rehabilitation and reconstruction and/or new construction assistance will be made available for homeowners whose family income is up to 150 percent of the area median family income for the household size.
 Such assistance will be available to both homeowners who had insurance in an insufficient amount to cover the storm damage as well as those who did not have homeowner's insurance.
-The eligible loan amount shall be calculated in the same manner as the HAP assistance. - 2.
-Homeowners may apply for assistance in an amount up to \$30,000 to help defray the costs of elevating rehabilitated or reconstructed homes in accordance with FEMA advisory flood elevations or subsequent FEMA permanent maps.
+The eligible loan amount shall be calculated in the same manner as the HAP assistance, and the Maximum Benefit limitations apply. - 2.
+Homeowners may apply for additional assistance in an amount up to \$30,000 to help defray the costs of elevating rehabilitated or reconstructed homes in accordance with FEMA advisory flood elevations or subsequent FEMA permanent maps.
 Unlike the home rehabilitation and reconstruction assistance described above, homeowner income restrictions do not apply for the home elevation assistance.
 These funds may also be used for other special construction improvements required to increase a home's ability to survive another significant storm event.
 A homeowner whose household includes a person with a disability or an elderly person may apply for an additional \$15,000 in assistance for additional accessibility related costs associated with elevating the dwelling.
 While the home elevation assistance may serve all incomes, it is estimated that almost half of the owner occupied households in Sabine Pass are of LMI income. - 3.
-After 180 days if uncommitted funding remains available, in instances where a homeowner whose family income is up to 150 percent of the area median family income has experienced damage in an amount equal to or greater than 50 percent of the market value of the home at the time of the storm based on an appraisal and wants to move out of the flood plain, a grant in an amount up to \$40,000 will be made available to purchase a new home elsewhere in the Rita Go Zone.
-The eligible grant amount shall be calculated in the same manner as the HAP assistance.
+After 180 days if uncommitted funding remains available, in instances where a homeowner whose family income is up to 150 percent of the area median family income has experienced damage in an amount equal to or greater than 50 percent of the market value of the home at the time of the storm based on an appraisal and wants to move out of the flood plain, a grant will be made available to purchase a new home elsewhere in the Rita Go Zone.
+The eligible grant amount shall be calculated in the same manner as the HAP assistance, but shall not exceed \$40,000.